 Instead of chasing produce from across the world, rediscover local greens that are a powerhouse of taste and good health

-There is constant tussle between the spouse and I about the tiny strip in front of our home that we call our garden.
+There is a constant tussle between the spouse and me about the tiny strip in front of our home that we call our garden.
 He thinks it should have lovely plants, prettily lined up, whereas I am all about letting everything stay/grow indiscriminately.
-I am loathe to pluck anything even remotely useful.
+I am loathed to pluck anything even remotely useful.
 I will keep the tulasi and keezhanelli (stone breaker or seed-under-leaf plant, known for its extensive use in curing liver-related complaints) growing outside the beds.

 Another beauty in the garden that I have fallen in love with is Kovakkai keerai (Ivy gourd leaves).
 The variety we have strangely doesn’t fruit and flowers rarely.
-The first time one of the farmers showed me the plant and told me its benefits, I realised that this was the same creeper I was indiscriminately uprooting and throwing into the compost.
-Now this is a regular addition to our dals and I think both this and the Ceylon keerai would make great additions to soups.
-Rich in beta carotene, the ivy gourd leaves have numerous healing properties.
+The first time one of the farmers showed me the plant and told me its benefits, I realized that this was the same creeper I was indiscriminately uprooting and throwing into the compost.
+Now, this is a regular addition to our dals and I think both this and the Ceylon keerai would make great additions to soups.
+Rich in beta-carotene, the ivy gourd leaves have numerous healing properties.

 It is not that I am a complete convert to eating these keerais.
 I am very much the spoilt urbanite who likes the sweetness of palak, and enjoys the ease of cooking vegetables that don’t require attention and skill from me.
 However, the more I see micro-nutrient deficiencies among us, I learn that the best diet is what our ancestors ate.